adnam/ban-framework/README.md

 BAN Framework
 =============

-A Zend-based framework for creating ReSTful APIs.
+A Zend-based framework for creating and consuming ReSTful APIs.

 Introduction
 ------------

-The BAN Framework is desighned to make it easy to create APIs that follow the principles of [Representational State Transfer](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+The BAN Framework is designed to make it easy to create APIs that follow the principles of [Representational State Transfer](http://en.wikipedia.org/wiki/Representational_State_Transfer).

 BAN parts from traditional [MVC](http://en.wikipedia.org/wiki/Architectural_pattern_%28computer_science%29)